wang-yongpan/SALT4Decompile/README.md

-# SALT4Decompile
+# ALT4Decompile
-The code and dataset of SALT4Decompile, the paper title is "SALT4Decompile: Inferring Source-aligned Abstract Loop Tree for LLM-Based Binary Decompilation."
+The code and dataset of ALT4Decompile, the paper title is "ALT4Decompile: Inferring C-aligned Abstract Loop Tree for LLM-Based Binary Decompilation."

 # Requirements